|

 residence of the counts of the Ardennes 963, which from 1083 was called the

-county of Luxemburg.
+county of Luxembourg.
 Its count Henri VII was elected to German king 1308 and

 his dynasty became one of Europe's most powerful houses, among others were

-Bohemia and Hungary part of the Luxemburg dynasty's possessions.
+Bohemia and Hungary part of the Luxembourg dynasty's possessions.
 It was

-during this time Luxemburg was elevated to a duchy (1354).
+during this time Luxembourg was elevated to a duchy (1354).
 Because of

-Wenceslas II's financial difficulties was Luxemburg pawned 1388.
+Wenceslas II's financial difficulties was Luxembourg pawned 1388.
 The rulers

-of Luxemburg styled themselves as dukes but Wenceslas and his descendants
+of Luxembourg styled themselves as dukes but Wenceslas and his descendants

-continued to use the title duke of Luxemburg.
+continued to use the title duke of Luxembourg.
 This meant that there were two

-kind of Luxemburg dukes during the period 1388-1457, hereditary dukes (duc héréditaire)
+kind of Luxembourg dukes during the period 1388-1457, hereditary dukes (duc héréditaire)

 and actual regents (duc par engagère).
-Luxemburg became a part of the
+Luxembourg became a part of the

 Burgundian lands 1457 and shared their fate until the Belgian revolt 1830.

-The French speaking part of Luxemburg joined Belgium as a province while the smaller German speaking part became
+The French speaking part of Luxembourg joined Belgium as a province while the smaller German speaking part became

 an independent state in a personal union with The Netherlands.
 The union was

 dissolved 1890 due to different succession laws.
-Before that had Luxemburg
+Before that had Luxembourg

 been elevated to a grand duchy at the congress in Vienna 1814.